Ukrainian drones strike deep in Russian territory, Moscow says, while a barrage in Kyiv kills 2

 Smoke from a massive fire billowed over the city of Pskov, the region's namesake capital, according to social media posts, including video of loud bangs and flashes, along with the crackle of air defense systems and tracers in the night sky.

-Pskov Gov. Mikhail Vedernikov ordered all flights to and from the airport canceled for the day so damage could be assessed.
-No one was hurt and the fire was put out, he said.
+Pskov Gov. Mikhail Vedernikov ordered all flights to and from the airport canceled for the day to assess damage, which he later said was not major, adding that normal operations would resume Thursday.

 Other regions hit were Oryol, 400 kilometers (240 miles) south of Moscow, as well as Ryazan and Kaluga, which are both 200 kilometers (120 miles) south of the capital.
 Also hit was Bryansk, which borders Ukraine, according to the Russia Defense Ministry.